Bioinfo-Tools/PANGEA-plus/README.md

     cd $PANGEAWD/Classify/Runblast

 Example of parallel BLAST (MPI-blastn) executed in a PBS/Torque/Maui HPC cluster:

-Submit interactive job:
+Use an example submission script available in $PANGEAWD/Scripts directory

+    *EDIT THE FILE submit_MPI-blast.job FIRST!

-    qsub –I -V
+    qsub $PANGEAWD/Scripts/submit_MPI-blast.job

-Create nodes list file:

-    cat $PBS_NODEFILE > nodes.txt

-Run the parallel BLAST:

-    mpirun -np 4 -machinefile nodes.txt mpiblastn input.fasta database.formated $PANGEAWD/parallel_output.txt 12

-where: 	input.fasta refers to your sequences after trimming. database.formated is the name of database file. formatted by makeblastdb.
+where: 	input.fasta refers to your sequences after trimming.

-12 refers to the total number of processes to be executed by MPI-blastn (nodes x cores).
+For running parallel blast for multiple input files at the same time:

+    *EDIT THE FILE submit_multiple_MPI-blast.job FIRST!
+Follow the instructions in the file.

+    *Replace ./dir/ by your input directory and change the values of these parameters before running: "database="; "total_processes="; "nodes="

+    for i in ./dir/*.fasta; do qsub submit_multiple_MPI-blast.job -v in=`echo $i`,out=`echo $i.txt`,database=database_name,nodes=4, total_processes=16; done

+where:
+	./dir/ is your input sequences directory
+	nodes= is the number of requested nodes total_processes= is the total number of processes requested database= is the name of database
+	The output files will have the same name of your inputs, but with .txt suffix.

-Example using your own megablast installation:
+Example using your own blastn installation:

     export PATH=$PANGEAWD/Classify/Runblast:$PATH
     blastn -query input.fasta -db database.formated -outfmt 6 -out blast_output.txt